PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 <img src="/articles/images/SecureAzFunc/Github-secureayfunc2.svg" width="600" alt="Diagram that shows the process flow for creating runtime.">

 The client app needs to call API Management.
-If you can call your Azure Function directly, using only function code - it's not secured with OAuth.
+If you can call your Azure Function directly, using only the function code - it's not secured with OAuth.